beiweitemderbeste/fullstackopen_translation_de/part_1/part_1d.md

 > The event handler is not a function but a variable assignment, and React will once again issue a warning to the console.
 This attempt is also flawed in the sense that we must never mutate state directly in React.

 Der Event Handler ist keine Funktion, sondern die Zuweisung einer Variablen und React wird auch dafür eine Warnung in der Konsole anzeigen.
-Der Versuch hat auch das Problem, dass der State direkt verändert wird, was wir in React nie tun sollten.
+Dieser Versuch hat auch das Problem, dass der State direkt verändert wird, was wir in React nie tun sollten.

 > What about the following: